The CLEVER scenario

 🔗 more information here

-Once this demand is defined, its intensity is optimised thanks to improvements to energy efficiency.
+The intensity of this demand is optimised thanks to improvements to energy efficiency.
 Appropriate energy carriers are also chosen to optimise the decarbonisation of energy while respecting other sustainability issues (minimisation of raw material footprint, pollution, etc.).

 Read more